pulumi/docs/content/blog/serving-a-static-website-on-aws-with-pulumi/index.md

 ---
-title: "TODO Port frontmatter"
+title: "Serving a Static Website on AWS with Pulumi"
 authors: ["chris-smith"]
 tags: ["todo"]
-date: "2017-01-01"
+date: "2018-07-17"

-draft: true
-description: "TODO: Put in a reasonable summary"
+description: "This post covers using Pulumi to create the infrastructure for serving a static website on AWS including the fun parts such as HTTPS certificates, content distribution networks, and attaching it to a custom domain."
 ---

 Hello!
 This post covers using [Pulumi](https://pulumi.io) to create the infrastructure for serving a static website on AWS.
 The full source code